ctstone/csredis/README.md

 ```

 ##Future-proof
-All clients support the generic Call() method to send arbitrary commands to the Redis or Sentinel servers.
+All csredis clients support a basic **Call()** method that sends arbitrary commands to the Redis server.
 Use this command to easily implement future Redis commands before they are included in csredis.
-Or use this command to work with bare-metal responses or if you renamed a command in your redis.conf.
+This can also be used to work with "bare-metal" server responses or if a command has been renamed in redis.conf.
 ```csharp
 object resp = redis.Call("ANYTHING", "arg1", "arg2", "arg3");
 ```
-Note that the response object will need to be cast according to the Redis unified protocol: status (System.String), integer (System.Int32), bulk (System.String), multi-bulk (System.Object[])
+Note that the response object will need to be cast according to the Redis unified protocol: status (System.String), integer (System.Int32), bulk (System.String), multi-bulk (System.Object[]).

 ##Sentinel
 Sentinel is the monitoring/high-availability server packaged with Redis server.
 Sentinel is not yet widely documented, but csredis supports the specification as closely as possible.